dimk1301/Guides/ai-token-efficiency-playbook.md

 ```

-Because history is resent in full on every turn, the *cumulative* input volume across a session grows much faster than the number of turns — a 50-turn debugging session isn't 50x the cost of a 1-turn question, it's worse, since turn 50 re-pays for everything said in turns 1–49.
-In practice this means the large majority of an agent's bill comes from input tokens rather than output.
-That's the real reason Rules 1, 3, 7, and 9 below (fresh sessions, minimal snippets, proactive resets, inspecting context) matter more for agentic tools than they would for a one-shot chatbot question.
+Because history is resent in full on every turn, the *cumulative* input volume across a session grows much faster than the number of turns.
+A 50-turn debugging session isn't 50x the cost of a 1-turn question, it's worse.

+**The mathematical shape of this cost:** if context grows linearly by $K$ tokens per turn over $N$ turns, total billed tokens scale quadratically: $\mathcal{O}(N^2 \cdot K)$.
+This means even a single 500-line file read in turn 3 incurs a compounding cost — it's billed again on turn 4, turn 5, and turn 30.
+This quadratic behavior is the reason Rules 1, 3, 7, and 9 below (fresh sessions, minimal snippets, proactive resets, inspecting context) matter more for agentic tools than they would for a one-shot chatbot question.

 > Exact input/output cost splits vary by task and provider — treat "input dominates" as the general shape of agentic costs, not a fixed percentage to cite.